Ex-guerrilla favorite to win El Salvador's presidential election

 Recent polls showed Salvador Sanchez Ceren of the leftist Farabundo Marti National Liberation Front (FMLN), the rebel group in the country’s 1980-92 civil war, with about 55 percent support heading into the second round run-off vote on Sunday.

-One of the wartime leaders of the FMLN, Sanchez Ceren faces conservative rival Norman Quijano, the former mayor of the capital, San Salvador, who trailed in polls with about 45 percent support as voting got under way.
+One of the wartime leaders of the FMLN, Sanchez Ceren faces conservative rival Norman Quijano, the former mayor of the capital, San Salvador, who trailed in polls with about 45 percent.

-A Sanchez Ceren win would give the FMLN a second consecutive term and the affable, media-shy 69-year-old has vowed to build on its social programs, which include a glass of milk a day for children and free school uniforms, shoes and supplies.
+A victory for Sanchez Ceren would give the FMLN a second consecutive term and the affable, media-shy 69-year-old has vowed to build on its social programs, which include a glass of milk a day for children and free school uniforms, shoes and supplies.

-Quijano has tried to paint Sanchez Ceren as a communist radical with blood on his hands, but in a country where a third of people live in poverty and many rely on money sent home from relatives living in the United States, the FMLN’s social programs are popular.
+Quijano has tried to paint Sanchez Ceren as a communist radical with blood on his hands but in a country where one-third of people live in poverty and many rely on money sent home from relatives living in the United States, the FMLN’s social programs are popular.

-Speaking after voting in an open air theater as supporters in red waved flags reading “President Salvador”, Sanchez Ceren said Quijano should not hesitate to recognize the FMLN’s victory but that his arms were open for them to work together.
+“No other government has done these things,” said Beatriz Herrera, a 43-year-old fruit seller in Santa Ana, El Salvador’s second-biggest city, around 40 miles northwest of the capital.

-“The country needs all forces to unite,” he said.
-“We are going to continue to build opportunities for the poorest.”
+“The FMLN really got to work to help those of us who are poor,” she said in the shade of a gnarled tree beside a spring-fed public swimming pool where youths swam and played.

 In the first round of voting last month, Sanchez Ceren won 49 percent of votes, just shy of the margin needed for victory.